 What’s the Difference Between Capacity and Resource Planning?

 While the terms are sometimes used interchangeably, they are not the same.
 The process is different.
-To understand the differences, Jennifer listed them.
+To understand the differences, we’ve listed them below.

 - It’s a planning process designed to help you determine if the organization has enough people resources according to skill sets.